 BONUS: Apideck File Storage API

 Don’t want to spend time integrating with these APIs separately?
-We a that integrates with all major Cloud Storage providers.
+We recently launched a Unified API that integrates with all major Cloud Storage providers.
 This results in considerable time savings in go to market, as well as drastically reducing maintenance costs of your integrations.

 As an industry first, the File Storage API is available as both a REST and GraphQL API.
 Use the REST API to integrate file storage data at record speed or use the GraphQL API to create precise and flexible queries for the data you need to integrate from any of these cloud storage connectors.